 Hair Tissue Mineral Analysis (HTMA) is an analytical test that measures the mineral composition of hair.

 Minerals are essential for growth, healing, vitality, and well-being, providing structural support in bones and teeth, and maintain the body’s pH, water balance, nerve activity, muscle contractions, energy production and enzyme reactions.
-They are the basic ‘spark plugs’ in the chemistry of life.
+They conduct and transfer energy across cell membranes making them the basic ‘spark plugs’ in the chemistry of life (literally where your energy comes from!).

-Hair is body tissue in which minerals get deposited in certain patterns.
+Hair is body tissue that passes through lymph, blood, and extracellular fluids before reaching the skins surface.
+As the outer layers of hair harden, metabolic products amassed during their formation get locked in.
 This ultimately, when properly interpreted, provides us with a blueprint for your unique body’s biochemistry.

 Our health and well-being may be aggravated by mineral imbalances and toxic metal excesses, aggravating conditions including cardiovascular disease, high cholesterol, high blood pressure, migraines, fatigue, learning difficulties and hyperactivity in children, to name just a few.